Cockatiel: Sexual dimorphism

 Most wild cockatiel chicks and juveniles look female, and are virtually indistinguishable from the time of hatching until their first moulting.
 They display horizontal yellow stripes or bars on the ventral surface of their tail feathers, yellow spots on the ventral surface of the primary flight feathers of their wings, a grey coloured crest and face, and a dull orange patch on each of their cheeks.
-However some modernday mutations are sexlinked and the male and female chicks are easily distinguishable as soon as their feathers come in.
+However some modern-day mutations are sex linked and the male and female chicks are easily distinguishable as soon as their feathers come in.

 Adult cockatiels with common coloring (grey body with yellow head) are sexually dimorphic, though to a lesser degree than many other avian species.
 This is only evident after the first moulting, typically occurring about six to nine months after hatching: the male loses the white or yellow barring and spots on the underside of his tail feathers and wings.
 The grey feathers on his cheeks and crest are replaced by bright yellow feathers, while the orange cheek patch becomes brighter and more distinct.
 The face and crest of the female will typically remain mostly grey with a yellowish tint, and a less vibrant orange cheek patch.
 Additionally, the female commonly retains the horizontal barring on the underside of her tail feathers.

 The colour in cockatiels is derived from two pigments: melanin (which provides the grey colour in the feathers, eyes, beak, and feet), and psittacofulvins (which provide the yellow colour on the face and tail and the orange colour of the cheek patch).
 The grey colour of the melanin overrides the yellow and orange of the psittacofulvins when both are present.

 The melanin content decreases in the face of the males as they mature, allowing the yellow and orange psittacofulvins to be more visible, while an increase in melanin content in the tail causes the disappearance of the horizontal yellow tail bars.

 In addition to these visible characteristics, the vocalisation of adult males is typically louder and more complex than that of females.
-But like most things this isn't a hard and fast rule.
+But like most things this is not a hard and fast rule.